SATB2 Associated Syndrome

 Mental Health

 People living with a rare disease, including families and carers, often face unique challenges such as diagnostic delays, misdiagnoses, limited treatment options, and limited access to rare disease specialists and support.
 These challenges may impact people’s emotional wellbeing and quality of life.
 Many people find it helpful to seek mental health and wellbeing support to cope with ongoing stress and uncertainty.
 Connecting with people who have shared experiences through a support group may also be helpful.
+Information about relevant mental health and wellbeing support can be found at:

-- RARE Portal: Mental Health and Wellbeing Support for Australians Living with a Rare Disease
+- Mental Health and Wellbeing Support for Australians Living with a Rare Disease

 - The National and State Services pages underneath the ‘Mental Health’ sections listed

-Other
+Other Information

-Further information on SATB2-associated syndrome can be found at:
+Further information on SATB2 Associated Syndrome can be found at:

 References